 It’s ideal to pay off all debt each month before interest rates rack up.
 However, if you find yourself in a tight financial spot, it’s far better to have your credit reined in.
 A starter credit card can help you manage your spending, learning not to rely too heavily on a credit card.

 Remember, getting out of major credit card debt can take years of dedicated work.
 Don’t start off your credit history with major debt.
 Take that $200 or $500 credit limit and make small purchases.
 Then, pay them off on time, and you’ll soon see your credit scores rise over time.

 Secured Credit Cards

 If you’ve exhausted all of your options and still cannot get unsecured credit cards, you may need to start with a secured credit card.
-These credit cards require a security deposit, which is refundable, usually after 12 months.
+These credit cards require a refundable security deposit, which is usually returned after 12 months.

 Secured cards are not ideal.
 However, by making timely payments over 6-12 months, you can upgrade your secured credit card to an unsecured credit card with a higher credit limit.